amallen1/github-user-search/README.md

 Users should be able to:

 - [x] View the optimal layout for the app depending on their device's screen size
-- [] See hover states for all interactive elements on the page
+- [x] See hover states for all interactive elements on the page
 - [x] Search for GitHub users by their username
 - [x] See relevant user information based on their search
 - [x] Switch between light and dark themes
-- [] **Bonus**: Have the correct color scheme chosen for them based on their computer preferences. _Hint_: Research `prefers-color-scheme` in CSS.

 ### Screenshot